114 million

 The crisis in Ukraine has displaced an estimated 3.7 million people inside the country and nearly 6.5 million people into neighboring countries or other countries globally.

 After more than four decades of displacement, Afghan refugees are one of the largest protracted refugee situations in the world.
-There are 8.2 million Afghan refugees being hosted in neighboring countries and 3.2 million remain internally displaced.
+Globally, nearly 10.9 million Afghans remained displaced, almost all within their country or in neighboring countries, and 3.2 million remain internally displaced.

 After over a decade of conflict, Syria remains the world’s largest refugee crisis.
 More than 14 million people have been displaced, including 7.2 million people who remain internally displaced.